 Visit a massage school

 You can spend as little as $20 on a full-body massage at your local massage school, says blogger Whitney L. Smith, blogger.
 She says the treatments are performed by students in training, overseen by professional therapists who make sure your procedure is performed properly.
 Since the treatment is in a more clinical setting, don’t expect the frills you’d find at a spa, such as the plush robe or hot tea in a comfortable waiting room.
 You will get the benefit of quality massage oils and probably soft music.
 Students are eager to please, so you’ll be in good hands.
 Male or female therapist?
 If you have a gender preference, you can make that request when you call the school.
 You can find a school near you through the American Massage Therapy Association.

 Go to Chinatown

 If you live in a larger city or a metro area where there’s a Chinese population concentration, you’ll likely find an affordable massage there.
 Josh Scharf, president of Archetype Ltd. of Short Hills, N.J., says he travels extensively for business to China, where massage is very inexpensive.
 “A one-and-a-half hour massage usually costs $15 in China,” he says.
 But if he needs a massage while at home, he heads to New York City’s Chinatown, where he can get an hour-long, Shiatsu-style (very hard pressure) treatment for $40.

-Day spas like Massage Envy offer memberships as part of their business plan, but if you cannot find such a place in your hometown, ask the spa you’d like to frequent about discounts for regular customers or rewards programs.
+Day spas like Massage Envy offer discounted massages as part of their business plan, but if you cannot find such a place in your hometown, ask the spa you’d like to frequent about discounts for regular customers or rewards programs.
 If they don’t have this, they might implement it if you ask.
 Shopping local vs. going to the national chain is another option to finding lower rates.

 Attend a health fair or community event